 It’s that dreaded drug test again!
 This moment of truth can be the deciding factor in whether or not an opportunity is pursued, whether it be the acquisition of a new job, the maintenance of an existing one, or even the resolution of legal issues.
+Employers may implement random drug testing policies after hiring, which can impact employment opportunities, especially if false positive results occur.
 Nevertheless, what happens if the results of your test are incorrect?
 Yes, we are discussing false positives at this very moment.
 They have the ability to completely transform your world, leaving you with a mixture of confusion, frustration, and a million questions of your own.
-Now, in the event that you ever find yourself in this precarious circumstance, let’s discuss how to contest a drug test that has produced a false positive result.
+Now, in the event that you ever find yourself in this precarious circumstance, let’s discuss how to contest false positive drug tests and what steps you can take to rectify the situation.

 Can you explain what a false positive is?